-There are certain certification, membership and registration offer dangerous condition notification that makes it possible for the inspectors to get notifications so that they can record and communicate immediately.
+There are certain certifications, membership, and registration that offer dangerous condition notifications to make it possible for the inspectors to get notifications so that they can record and communicate immediately.

 Code 2 refers to a hazard that is observed during the inspection but is not dangerous at the time of the periodic inspection.
 If there a chance of observed deficiency becoming a danger in case of some foreseeable future then this code is used.

-The code 2 indicates that the safety of the people using electrical installation is not at an immediate risk but it is important to that remedial action is taken.
+Code 2 indicates that the safety of the people using electrical installation is not at immediate risk but it is important that remedial action is taken.
 It will ensure that the source of potential danger is removed.

-The code 3 indicates that the deficiency observed in the electrical installation is not the source of potential or immediate danger.
-Making improvements in the system is going to ensure the safety of the electrical safety of the electrical installation.
-The code 3 is a clear indication that there is improvement recommended.
+Code 3 indicates that the deficiency observed in the electrical installation is not the source of potential or immediate danger.
+Making improvements in the system is going to ensure the safety of the electrical installation.
+Code 3 is a clear indication that there is improvement recommended.

 Mostly there is not a problem in attributing a classification code to an observation.
 There is no need for further investigation.
 The purpose of a periodic inspection is to assess and report the condition of the installation according to the extent of limitations defined in the inspection.
 If there is a problem in classifying the problem then the code FI is used.
 It means there is a need for further investigation.